 Make Sure the Company Has its Bases Covered

 Being able to tackle fabrication work and being licensed to do so are two entirely different things.
 The truth is, certifications and continuing education are crucial in ensuring the teams you hire are up to date on the latest technologies and safety concerns.
 (After all, even the best teams have a tendency to become complacent with work they carry out day in and day out.)
-Ask if your potential fabrication team maintains R and S Stamp certification (if applicable to your project), and what sort of continued training they require of crew members.
+Ask if your potential fabrication team maintains R Stamp certification (if applicable to your project), and what sort of continued training they require of crew members.
 It’s always better to be safe than sorry!

 If you have questions regarding any of the above information, or if you’re curious about how FUSED Industries might be able to assist with your company’s fabrication needs, feel free to contact us.
 We are happy to assist, and we look forward to working with you!